hasura/3factor/README.md

 ##### Example:
-*In your food ordering workflow, instead of writing a payment processing microservice that captures different failure modes, write a payment processing function that processes a payment or fails.
-The event system should capture the retry or failure event which is processed thereafter.
-This ensures your business logic is simple and easy to scale.*
+*In your food ordering workflow, instead of writing a payment processing microservice that captures different failure modes, write a payment processing function that processes a payment or simply fails with an error code.*

+*Suppose a payment fails, now you can insert a state/emit an event denoting failure with error code 1001.
+Now this event  invokes a serverless function specifically aimed at resolving this error.*

+*This architecture encourages having smaller cohesive functions which do "atomic" work as much as possible.*

 ---------------------------------------------------------